paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     requirement would rigidify Congress’ efforts to empower States by partnering with them in the implementation of federal programs.
-       Medicaid is a prototypical example of federal-state coop­ Cite as: 567 U. S. ____ (2012)          39

-                        Opinion of GINSBURG, J.

-    eration in serving the Nation’s general welfare.
-Rather than authorizing a federal agency to administer a uni- form national health-care system for the poor, Con- gress offered States the opportunity to tailor Medicaid grants to their particular needs, so long as they remain within bounds set by federal law.
-In shaping Medicaid, Congress did not endeavor to fix permanently the terms participating states must meet; instead, Congress re­ served the “right to alter, amend, or repeal” any provision of the Medicaid Act.
+       Medicaid is a prototypical example of federal-state coop­eration in serving the Nation’s general welfare.
+Rather than authorizing a federal agency to administer a uniform national health-care system for the poor, Congress offered States the opportunity to tailor Medicaid grants to their particular needs, so long as they remain within bounds set by federal law.
+In shaping Medicaid, Congress did not endeavor to fix permanently the terms participating states must meet; instead, Congress re­served the “right to alter, amend, or repeal” any provision of the Medicaid Act.
+States, for their part, agreed to amend their own Medicaid plans consistent with changes from time to time made in the federal law.
+And from 1965 to the present, States have regularly conformed to Congress’ alterations of the Medicaid Act.

-42 U.S. C

-    . §1304.
-States, for their
-    part, agreed to amend their own Medicaid plans consistent with changes from time to time made in the federal law.
-    See 42 CFR §430.12(c)(i) (2011).
-And from 1965 to the
-    present, States have regularly conformed to Congress’ alterations of the Medicaid Act.
-       THE CHIEF JUSTICE acknowledges that Congress may “condition the receipt of [federal] funds on the States’ complying with restrictions on the use of those funds,” ante, at 50, but nevertheless concludes that the 2010 expansion is unduly coercive.
+       THE CHIEF JUSTICE acknowledges that Congress may “condition the receipt of [federal] funds on the States’ complying with restrictions on the use of those funds,” but nevertheless concludes that the 2010 expansion is unduly coercive.
 His conclusion rests on three premises, each of them essential to his theory.
 First, the Medicaid expansion is, in THE CHIEF JUSTICE’s view, a